izzy-baulk/EPQ-artefact/essay.md

 ### Compton Scattering

-The Compton scattering effect describes the interaction that takes place between a photon of energy between 30keV-30MeV, and a free, stationary electron, where eV is energy measured in [electronvolts](#electronvolt).When these particles collide, the photon imparts some momentum to the electron, causing a change in direction and wavelength of the photon, and a change in the velocity of the electron.
+The Compton scattering effect describes the interaction that takes place between a photon of energy between 30keV-30MeV, and a free, stationary electron, where eV is energy measured in [electronvolts](#electronvolt).
+When these particles collide, the photon imparts some momentum to the electron, causing a change in direction and wavelength of the photon, and a change in the velocity of the electron.
 The illustration below shows this process, with *λ* representing the incoming photon, *λ’* representing the photon after the collision, *θ* representing photon scattering angle, *Φ* representing electron scattering angle, and *e-* representing the scattered electron[^1]

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/79797035/230788567-631402ac-8141-4fac-afb9-6591555b3d1c.png"></img>
 ###### Fig 1 - illustration of a collision involving compton scattering [^1]